Prices from £18.95

 All medicines carry the risk of side effects, though not everybody gets them.
 It's important to understand the risks associated with your medicine so that you know what to look out for and notify your doctor.

-Do not use Loceryl if you are allergic to any of the ingredients.
+Do not use Loceryl nail lacquer if you are allergic to amorolfine or any of its ingredients.

 There are no known interactions between Loceryl nail lacquer and the consumption of alcohol.